 Japanese woodblock prints by artists like Hiroshi Yoshida, old botanical sketches by Ernst Haeckel and humorous kids' books have all influenced the style of this Melbourne-based artist.
 She loves underwater scenes, surf beaches, crazy plants, and going to exhibitions by esoteric artists, as well as adrenaline sports.

 Annie has a Bachelor degree in Visual Communication from Monash University in Australia.

 After extensively researching her references, when she’s settled on a composition Annie draws over her sketches with a fineliner and adds texture and detail.
-Colouring is done in Photoshop using layers, where it’s tweaked to bring balance to her palette before the image is complete.
+Coloring is done in Photoshop using layers, where it’s tweaked to bring balance to her palette before the image is complete.

 Annie’s style is based around a naïve, hand-drawn look and feel.
 Her subjects are usually quite whimsical, and her drawings offer viewers an escape into another world.
-Sometimes, a dash of watercolour comes into play.
+Sometimes, a dash of watercolor comes into play.

 Annie also makes paper dioramas for certain projects.
 This involves hand painting the key elements, cutting them out, then assembling them into a scene to be photographed.

 Client list Annie’s client list includes Lonely Planet, Converse, Jetstar, Target, Adairs, Finders Keepers Market, Stylist Magazine and Medibank.